-Someone on Quora asked me how they might use the Law of Attraction or other methods to attract their "twin flame."
+Someone on Quora asked me how they might use the Law of Attraction or other methods to attract their perfect partner.

 But ARE YOU the type of person someone else would want to spend their life with?

-I know it’s hard to ask yourself this, and most people practice an astonishing level of self-delusion, but it needs to be said.
-Most people want a partner who is kind and supportive, loving and nonjudgmental, who has their SO’s best interests and happiness at heart, even more than their own.
-They want someone who treats them like a prince/princess and will stick with them through thick and thin.
+I know it’s a hard question to ask, but it's a fact that many people have an amazing lack of self-awareness.
+We all want a partner who is kind, supportive, loving, loyal, and nonjudgmental, someone who has our best interests and happiness at heart, ideally even more than their own.
+We want someone who treats us like a prince/princess and will stick with us through thick and thin.

-A relationship is a two-way street, and you should be prepared to give what you want to get from your significant other.
+A relationship is a two-way street, and you should be prepared to reciprocate.
+Unfortunately, many people are incapable of giving what they so desperately want to get.

-Unfortunately, many of us are somewhat dysfunctional.
-Maybe you grew up with a distant father and now you have daddy issues.
-Maybe your mother was stern and demanding, and you inherited some of her traits.
+Maybe you grew up with a distant father, and now you have daddy issues.
+Maybe your mother was stern and controlling, and you inherited some of her traits.
 Maybe you’re so afraid of being abandoned that you tend to push people away so you won’t get hurt.
 Etc., etc.

-Just know that if you have dysfunctional patterns, you will only ever attract partners with matching or complementary dysfunctional patterns.
+Just know that if you have dysfunctional patterns like that, you will only ever attract partners whose own dysfunctional patterns match or complement yours.

-That’s the reason why abused women tend to get together with abusive men… or why women with cold, aloof fathers tend to fall for men with commitment problems.
+That’s the reason why abused women tend to attract abusive men… or why women with cold, aloof fathers tend to fall for men with commitment problems.

-We get impatient and annoyed when after the honeymoon period, we find out that our partner has character flaws like everyone else.
+They get impatient and annoyed when after the honeymoon period, they find out that their partner has character flaws like everyone else.